 - In "main element", enter this line of CSS code:

-This line of code is enough to get the desired effect but you could add other parameters if the result is not suitable, for example :
+This line of code is sufficient to obtain the desired effect but you could add other parameters if the result is not suitable, for example :

 background-repeat: no-repeat; background-attachment: fixed; background-position: top center; background-size: cover;

-If you want to know more about the CSS "background" property, I advise you to read this article which explains this property and its values in detail.
-This will allow you to understand what CSS calls you can make to manage your background images.
+If you want to know more about the CSS property "background", I advise you to read this article which explains this property and its values in detail.
+This will help you understand what CSS calls you can make to manage your background images.

-5 - A gradient on a parallax image: a matter of taste... or WebDesign!
+5 - A gradient on a parallax image: a matter of taste... or of WebDesign!

-If you read this blog regularly, you must have understood that I'm an "unconditional fan" of scroll and parallax hi hi hi!
+If you read this blog regularly, you must have realised that I am a "die-hard fan" of scrolling and parallax hi hi hi!

 Still, a website using neither parallax nor scroll dynamics is so... boring?